Evaluating Disentanglement of Structured Representations: Experimental evaluation

-Figure~\ref{fig_summary} a) and b) shows an ablation study of the variational loss.
+Figure~\ref{fig_summary} a) and b) shows an ablation study of the disentanglement regularization.
 The ablated models are trained with pure reconstruction loss, without regularization of the latent space.
 For our disentanglement metrics, we observe a consistent negative impact.
 This is consistent with observations for unstructured representations~\citep{eastwood2018framework,locatello2019challenging}.
 On the contrary, the ablation tends to improve pixel-level segmentation.
-This would imply that visual object separation is directly caused by architectural inductive biases, which puts into question the implicit beliefs of prior work.
+This would imply that visual object separation is only caused by architectural inductive biases, which clarifies the impact of disentanglement regularization in prior work.